 The amount of runoff can be small, especially if the rainfall does not exceed the infiltration capacity.
 As long as the rain is small or moderate, surface runoff only occurs in impermeable and saturated areas in a watershed or falls directly on the surface of the water.
 If the amount of rainfall that falls is greater than the amount of water that is discharged for evaporation, interception, infiltration, depression deposits and depression reserves, then surface runoff can occur.
 If the rain that occurs is small, almost all of the rainfall that falls is intercepted by dense vegetation.
 In areas where land use varies, the value of the runoff coefficient used should consider developments in the upstream area, for future catchments.
-This is particularly relevant in the situation where rural water catchments may develop partially or completely into urban catchment areas uring the planning of living welfare services.
-The effect of land use on surface runoff is expressed in runoff coefficient (C), a number that displays the ratio between the amount of rainfall [9].
+This is particularly relevant in the situation where rural water catchments may develop partially or completely into urban catchment areas during the planning of living welfare services.
+The effect of land use on surface runoff is expressed in runoff coefficient (C), a number that displays the ratio between the zpount of runoff and the amount of rainfall [9].

 The runoff coefficient figure is an indicator to determine the physical condition of a watershed.
 C values range from 0-1.
 The value of C = 0 indicates that all rainwater is intercepted and infiltrated into the soil, on the other hand, the value of C = 1 indicates that rainwater flows as surface runoff.
 Suripin (2004) states that if a watershed consists of various land uses with different surface runoff coefficients.
 In this hydraulics study, the maximum flowable discharge due to housing development will be described and the condition of existing drainage channels to accommodate flood discharge due to housing development.
-The maximum discharge must be determined based on the review of the previous subchapter as previously described in the hydrological study.
-In the drainage planning, the planned discharge according to table 4 is chosen at the 10 year return period, which is 1.026 m/second.
-Then the discharge of domestic waste from housing must also be taken into account, so that the total water discharge of domestic waste from housing must also be taken into account, so that the total water discharge discharge
+The maximum discharge must be determined based on the review of the previous subcharge according to table 4 is chosen at the 10 year return period, which is 1.026 m3/second.
+Then the discharge of domestic waste from housing must also be taken into account, so that the total water discharged is presented in table 2.

 Table 2.
 Calculation of discharge

 No Туре Houses Total Residences Total Domestic discharge Total

-110 (person/houses) (liter/day/person) (m /sec)
+туре (person/houses) (liter/day/person) (m 3 /sec)

 1 Domestic Waste 96 6 500 0.003

 2 Rain Water 0.027

-Total of discharge (m /sec) x 1,2
+Total of discharge (m 3 /sec) x 1,2